The Undergraduate Experience

 - Academic Reprimand, which consists of a notice placed in the official file in the Registrar’s Office.
 The Academic Appeals Committee may recommend that such notice remain on file for up to five years.

 - Current semester dismissal for the semester in which the offense was committed.
-Grades of “WX” will be recorded on the courses no matter when the sanction is imposed; however, the instructor of the course in which the academic dishonesty occurred may exercise his/her option of assigning an “F” in that course.
+Grades of “WX” will be recorded on the courses no matter when the sanction is imposed; however, the instructor of the course in which the academic dishonesty occurred may exercise their option of assigning an “F” in that course.

 - Semester dismissal both for the semester in which the academic dishonesty occurred and the following semester.